Initializes a new instance of the MfaWebAuthnPlatformChallenge class.

 Initiates the WebAuthn platform authenticator challenge.

-Internally, this method retrieves the challenge options from this.screen.publicKey
+Internally, this method retrieves the challenge options from this.screen.publicKey,

-(via the getPasskeyCredentials
+calls navigator.credentials.get() (via the getPasskeyCredentials utility),

 and then submits the resulting credential assertion to the Auth0 server.

-options: Classes.VerifyPlatformAuthenticatorOptionsOptional parameters for the verification.
+Optionaloptions: Classes.VerifyPlatformAuthenticatorOptionsOptional parameters for the verification.

-This can include rememberDevice
+This can include rememberDevice if this.screen.showRememberDevice is true,

 and any other custom key-value pairs to be sent in the form submission.